 A debt consolidation loan is a new loan that pays off all of your outstanding debts.
 The new loan has a lower interest rate than individual debts, so it saves you money on interest payments.
 It also gives you one monthly payment to make instead of several, so it can be easier to manage your debt.

 To get a debt consolidation loan, you must have good credit.
 If you don’t have good credit, you may still be able to get a loan, but the interest rate will be higher.
 Some lenders specialize in loans for people with bad credit.
+There are some lenders that specializes in debt consolidation loans for bad credit, all you have to do is to look out for one.

 Another option for consolidating your debt is to get a balance transfer credit card.
 With this type of card, you can transfer the balances of your other credit cards to the new card.
 This usually comes with a 0% interest rate for some time, so it can save you money on interest payments.